 How do I know if my bid is successful?

-Individuals can check the LTA’s Open Bidding website.
+Individuals can check the Land Transport Authority’s Open Bidding website.
 You’ll need to enter your bank account ID and the latest acknowledgement code.

 You’ll need to look for two vital pieces of information — the current bid price and your bid status.